Bottomless Lakes State Park

 To get there: go east from Roswell on US Highway 380 for about 12 miles, then go south on New Mexico Highway 409 for three miles to the park entrance.
 Bottomless Lakes State Park has a Visitor Center with a nearby group picnic shelter.
 There are 37 developed campsites, 32 with electric hookups.
 There is an RV dump station, playground and central restrooms/showers in the camping area.
 In addition to the camping and picnicking, Bottomless Lakes State Park visitors enjoy hiking, fishing, boating, sailing, wildlife watching and scuba diving.
 The property contains 1,400 acres, 45 acres of which is lake surface.
 The entry gate is open 24 hours a day but the campground/day-use area is locked from 9 pm to 7 am during the summer months.

-Upper left photo courtesy of Erica Asmus-Otero, New Mexico State Parks
+Lower photo courtesy of Erica Asmus-Otero, New Mexico State Parks